Debarsho/Debarsho.github.io/_posts/2018-08-11-smart_traffic.md

 ![The Bellman Equation](https://cdn-images-1.medium.com/max/1250/1*jmcVWHHbzCxDc-irBy9JTw.png)

 In the Bellman Equation, values of 0.5, 0.97, and 5 were used for alpha, the discount rate, and the number of future steps too look forward to respectively.
 The value of the learning rate for the Neural Network (not to be confused with alpha from the Bellman equation) was 0.1.

+Three hidden layers of 64, 32 and 32 units were used, and Dropout with a rate of 0.2 was applied on the first 32 unit layer.
+The hyperbolic tangent function was used as the activation function for all hidden layers, and no activation function was used for the final output layer.

 ## Possible Improvements